laraXgram/LaraGram/README.md

 >
 >
 >1.
 Build an migration
 >2.
-Open the created file ( path: Database/Mysql/Migrations/ )
+Open the created file ( path: Database/Mysql/Migrations/ for Mysql | path: Database/Json/Migrations/ for Json)
 >3.
 Start writing ( An example has been created for you )
 >
 >* It is better to learn to work with Eloquent and Laravel query builder